rpjohnst/dejavu/playground/README.md

 # Building

+The playground requires Rust's `wasm32-unknown-unknown` target.
+When Rust is installed using `rustup`, the `rust-toolchain.toml` file will ensure it is installed, and the `.cargo/config.toml` will select it automatically.

-In addition to the Rust toolchain needed to build Dejavu itself, the playground relies on [Binaryen] (optionally) and [Node.js].
+In addition to the Rust toolchain needed to build Dejavu itself, the playground requires [Binaryen] (optionally) and [Node.js].

 [binaryen]: https://github.com/WebAssembly/binaryen/
 [node.js]: https://nodejs.org/